lgiordani/cabook/manuscript/part_1_tools/chapter_01_introduction_to_tdd.md

 When multiple tests fail it's easy to feel discomforted and lost.
 Where are you supposed to start fixing this?
 Well, one possible solution is to undo the previous change and to try a different solution, but in general you should try to get to a situation in which only one test fails.

-TDD RULE NUMBER 3 - You shouldn't have more than one failing test at a time
+T> # TDD RULE NUMBER 3
+T> You shouldn't have more than one failing test at a time

 This is very important as it allows you to focus on one single test and thus one single problem.
 And remember, commenting tests to make them inactive is a perfectly valid way to have only one failing test.
 In this case I will comment the second test, so my tests file is now